cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/02-cpp-hello-world.md

 Let's start with writing a simple `hello world` program in C. First we'll edit the *source* code with an editor of your choice.

+Note that if your favourite editor does not exist in the Docker container, you can still *edit* the file in a local terminal on your lapton and then *run* the file in the Docker environment.
+This is because we mounted the `cms_open_data_root` directory on your local disk such that it is visible inside the Docker container.

 Let's create a new file called `hello_world.cc`, using your preferred editor.
 If you're using `nano`, you'll type